Cuesta College, San Luis Obispo, CA

 - r = 16/20:

 Nearly correct (explanation weak, unclear or only nearly complete); includes extraneous/tangential information; or has minor errors.
 Diagram and/or explanation has minor errors.
+May show that Venus visible as an evening star would not then be visible as a morning star.

 - t = 12/20: